Optimal and Diffusion Transports in Machine Learning: Generative Models via Flow Matching

 \begin{proposition}[\cite{hurault2025score}] If $\alpha_0 = \mathcal{N}(0,\Sigma_0)$ and $\alpha_1 = \mathcal{N}(0,\Sigma_1)$, then for $t \in [0,1]$ the interpolant is Gaussian $\alpha_t = \mathcal{N}(0,\Sigma_t)$ with covariance $\Sigma_t := (1-t)^2\Sigma_0 + t^2\Sigma_1$, and the associated velocity field is linear $v_t(z) = A_t z$ with $A_t = \bigl(-(1-t)\Sigma_0 + t \Sigma_1 \bigr)\Sigma_t^{-1}$. \end{proposition}

 Thus, in the Gaussian setting the velocity field $v_t$ is linear, and the transport map $T$ obtained by integrating $v_t$ is also linear.
 If the covariance matrices $\Sigma_0$ and $\Sigma_1$ do not commute, $A_t$ is not symmetric, and $v_t$ is not a gradient field.
 In this case, flow matching is not equivalent to the least-squares formulation~\eqref{eq:least-square-field}.
-However, when $\Sigma_0 = \mathrm{Id}_d$ (a common situation in practice), the flow-matching vector field $v_t$ is a gradient and coincides with the optimal transport map described in Section~\ref{sec:ot}.
+However, when $\Sigma_0 = \mathrm{Id}_d$ (a common situation in practice), the flow-matching vector field $v_t$ is a gradient, and the map obtained by integrating it coincides with the optimal transport map described in Section~\ref{sec:ot}.
 Beyond this Gaussian case, the geometry and properties of flow matching remain largely unexplored; see~\cite{lavenant2022flow} for recent progress in this direction.

 \paragraph{Connection with diffusion models}